chen8750/MPI_inpainting/README.md

 [BibTex](#citing)
 <br>

 This is an official python implementation of MPI-model.
-The code will be release soon.
+The code will be released soon.

 ## Example results
 <img src="https://github.com/ChenWang8750/MPI-model/blob/main/imgs/sample.png" width="1000"/>